Muhtasim-Rasheed/crust-engine/docs/run.md

 If you want to run Crust, you need to have the Crust engine installed on your system.
-You can download the latest release from the [Crust releases page](https://github.com/Muhtasim-Rasheed/crust/releases/latest) or build it from source.
+You can only build it from source at the moment.

 ## Building Crust